Genivia/RE-flex/doc/index.md

 The `matcher().skip(c)` method skips input until character `c` is consumed and returns `true` when found.
 This method changes `text()` (and `yytext` with option `−−flex`).
-This method is more efficient than repeately calling `matcher().input()`.
+This method is more efficient than repeatedly calling `matcher().input()`.

 Use <b>`reflex`</b> options `−−flex` and `−−bison` to enable global Flex